 - Hospitalize and monitor your child.
 In severe cases, performing surgery may be necessary for the child’s treatment (rare cases).

-In summary, there’s a need to call your doctor if you hear this kind of breathing.
-Even if it runs in the family, likely, you won’t know its cause.
+Call your doctor if you hear this kind of breathing.
+Even if stridor runs in the family, you likely won’t know its cause.
 Ask your doctor about it and other medical concerns.
 Different breathing noises from your kids mean different things.
-It is worth noting that not all noisy breathing can be equally scary.
+It’s worth noting that not all noisy breathing can be equally scary.
 Some can even be resolved on their own.
 However, every so often, these noises point to a serious condition.
 Better safe than sorry.
+Speech pathologists may also be involved in the treatment if the stridor is affecting the child’s speech development, especially if it’s in the intrathoracic region.

-Yes, children’s hospital ear, nose, and throat doctors say that it can be considered as an emergency that requires supportive care.
-It occurs due to laryngeal or tracheal obstruction in children’s airways that may eventually lead to vocal cord problems or chest collapsing if the underlying cause is not detected early.
+Yes, children’s hospital ear, nose, and throat doctors say that it can be considered an emergency that requires immediate medical attention.
+It occurs due to laryngeal stridor or tracheal obstruction in children’s airways that may eventually lead to vocal cord problems or chest cavity collapsing if the underlying cause is not detected early.

 What Is The Most Common Cause Of Stridor In Children?